forceCpp/openDiscordBot/README.md

 you can create a discord bot and get you token at **https://discord.com/developers/applications** for a openai API key visit **https://beta.openai.com/signup/**

-# Install
-you need to have python, ffmpeg and pip installed

-if you have python installed then run this command `pip install -r requirements.txt` to install all the requirements

 # Run
-when you modified the `.env` your can do the next step

 **windows**
 `python main.py`